Lombiq/Setup-Extensions/Readme.md

 This is achieved by calling the `AddOrchardCmsWithAuthorizedApiRequests` extension method on the service collection when setting up the application (startup project => Startup.cs => ConfigureServices method).

-When starting the application, the `AuthorizeOrchardApiRequests` setting has to be set to true either in the launch settings or when starting the application through the dotnet CLI.
+When starting the application, the `AuthorizeOrchardApiRequests` setting has to be set to `true` either in the launch settings or when starting the application through the `dotnet` CLI.
+Without this setting, API requests will be authenticated as usual, so it's safe to run/deploy the application with this project as long as the setting above is not set to `true`.

 Example: `dotnet Lombiq.AwesomeApp.dll --AuthorizeOrchardApiRequests true`

-Without this setting, API requests will be authenticated as usual, so it's safe to run/deploy the application with this project as long as the setting above is not set to true.

 ## Contributing